 It is not traditional for gardens to be open to the road and usually in the open countryside, grass verges are common outside the property boundary (pavements or public road in the case of King's Somborne).

-- 1. Green infrastructure should be protected and enhanced where appropriate. - Front gardens should be decorated with soft landscape elements and vegetation. - 3.
+- enhanced where appropriate. - 2.
+Front gardens should be decorated with soft landscape elements and vegetation. - 3.
 Properties should be separated with green buffers while long brick walls should be avoided. - 4.
 Appropriate signage indicating speed limits.